MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-454-dw-object-explorer-unsupport-case-sensitive-names.md

 ## Symptoms

-If the customer notices the object shares the same noncase sensitive name as another object listed in a system view and is working as intended, but isn't listed in the object explorer, then the customer has encountered this known issue.
+If the customer notice the object shares the same noncase sensitive name as another object listed in a system view and is working as intended, but isn't listed in the object explorer, then the customer has encountered this known issue.

 ## Solutions and workarounds